From masks to cohorting, a guide to back-to-school rules across the country

 British Columbia has laid out its plan for studies to resume in “learning groups” this fall.
 School districts are to post final back-to-school details online by Aug.
 26.

 Back to class: Schools were initially scheduled to welcome students back full time on Sept.
-8, but the province announced it is pushing back the restart date.
-Education Minister Rob Fleming says students will be welcomed back to classrooms later in the second week of September after staff review the latest B.C.
-Centre for Disease Control guidelines and school operation policies.
-No official date has been set for children to return to schools.
+8, but the province announced it is pushing back the restart date by two days to Sept.
+10.

 Groups: Students will be sorted into learning groups to reduce the number of people they come in contact with.
 For elementary and middle school students, groups will be no larger than 60 people.
 Secondary school groups will be capped at 120.